jitbit/AspNetSaml/README.md

 }
 ```

-# Reading more attributes form the provider
+# Reading more attributes from the provider

 SAML providers usually send more data with their response: username, first/last names etc. Here's how to get it: